Why Graphic Novels

 You may think that the graphic novel is primarily for mainstream American children who are peppered by snack-size visual and audio bombardment.
 If you desire that your children slow down and feast on the written word, you may cringe at the idea of a graphic novel version of Moby Dick.
 But before you issue a home-wide ban on these books, consider the following.

 If you have a reluctant or beginning reader, your first concern should be fluidity and competency.
-You will find that graphic novel illustrations draw your child in even as the vocabulary becomes more complex.
+You will find that the graphic novel illustrations draw your child in even as the vocabulary becomes more complex.
 Then, because the graphics are so attention-grabbing, children often find themselves reading for pleasure.

 If your reluctant reader is an older child, your primary concern may be making sure that he is culturally savvy.
 With graphic novels, vocabulary is introduced via contextual clues, making great literature accessible to more children.
 The interesting pictures and snappy dialogue (with little-to-no narration to bog the reader down) will encourage independent reading and learning.
 As the child's competence and confidence grow, his joy in literacy will increase.